gerbera/gerbera/doc/transcoding.rst

 and rtp streams even if this is originally not supported by your player, blend in subtitles or even listen to text documents using a text to speech processor.

-**Note:**
-  it is possible and may be more convenient to call a wrapper script and not the transcoding application directly, however, in this case make sure that your shell script uses exec when calling the transcoder.
+..
+Warning:: If using a wrapper script make sure that your script uses ``exec`` when calling the transcoder otherwise Gerbera
-  Otherwise we will not be able to kill it.
+    will not be able to kill it.

 Sample Configuration
 ~~~~~~~~~~~~~~~~~~~~